Jawahar Singh, Ph.D.

 Sainsbury Laboratory, University of Cambridge, UK

-Postdoctoral Research Associate (ENSA / Gates Foundation) — CRISPR-engineering cowpea and soybean for enhanced nitrogen fixation.
-Multi-omics dissection of nodule development.
+Postdoctoral Research Associate with Prof. Sebastian Schornack (ENSA) — CRISPR-engineering cowpea and soybean for enhanced nitrogen fixation.
+Functional genomics dissection of nodule development.

 2022–2023